sagearora/opensteri-rasp/README.md

 ### Printer Status

 The system automatically monitors printer status and maintains heartbeat connections to keep the printer online.

+### Archived Printer Handling

+When a printer's `archived_at` field is set to a non-null value, the system automatically:

+1. **Stops heartbeat monitoring** - Prevents further status updates
+2. **Clears environment variables** - Removes `PRINTER_ID` and `PRINTER_JOIN_TOKEN` from `.env` file
+3. **Disconnects subscriptions** - Stops all GraphQL subscriptions
+4. **Logs cleanup actions** - Provides detailed logging of cleanup operations

+This ensures that archived printers are properly disconnected and the system is ready for new printer configurations.

 ## 🔧 Configuration